RuiRioPina/LAPR2-20-21/docs/SprintB/US_3/US_3.md

 ### 1.3.
 Acceptance Criteria

-* AC1: The client must become a system user.
+* AC1:The client must become a system user.
 The "auth" component available on the repository must be reused (without modifications).
-* AC2: The password should have ten alphanumeric characters.
+* AC2:The password should have ten alphanumeric characters.
-* AC3: Citizen Card: 16 digit number
-* AC4: NHS: 10 digit number
-* AC5: TIN: 10 digit number
-* AC6: Birth day - in which format: DD/MM/YY
-* AC7: Sex - should only be Male/Female or include more options.
-Male/Female
-* AC8: Phone number: 11 digit number
-* AC9: The sex is opcional.
-All other fields are required.

 ### 1.4.
 Found out Dependencies